theUpsider/faculty-bot/README.md

 MAILPW=
 ```

 - To register the bot, a developer account at [Discord](https://discord.com/developers/) needs to be created.
-The key can be filled in the `config.json` under `token`.
+The key can be filled in the `.env` under `TOKEN`.
-- To finally launch the bot, use `node index.js` in Powershell to launch the bot.
+- To finally launch the bot, use `npm run build`, then `cd dist` and finally `node src/index.js` in Powershell to launch the bot.
 Press CTRL + c to end the execution.
 The console will give useful log.
 - For quick updates, stop the bot and use `git pull`.
 Start the bot again.

 ## Bot Settings